rogerjdeangelis/utl-shift-up-non-missing-values-read-backwards-dow/README.md

 # utl-shift-up-non-missing-values-read-backwards-dow
 Shift up non missing values read backwards dow.
     Shift up non missing values read backwards dow

+      A grand tour of the interaction of mutiple set statements, HASH, array, do until/while ,                                                 set point and read backwards.

+       WOW see #7 for Mark Keintz five statement solution below

+       SYNOPSIS
+       set have (keep=var2) end=end_of_have;
+       if var2^=. or end_of_have then
+         do _i=1 to coalesce(dif(_n_),_n_);
+            set have ;
+         output;
+       end;

+       The dif function calculates the number of '.'s .
+       Dropping var2 retains the non-missing.
+       Very minor nickpick.
+I think you can remove the 'drop=var2?

+       All Solutions

        1. DOW datastep - read ahead
        2. read backward then carry forward and fip again 3  Interpolating values in a timeseries when some first,last and middle values are missing